 A note for those who are performing project portfolio management as PMO members: focus also on change management to further increase acceptance.

 Prioritization is not a one-off activity.
 Whenever the circumstances change, you have to adapt your priorities.
 You can determine the strategic relevance of the projects by assigning business drivers proportionally.

-These drivers have to be clearly separated and distinct in meaning.
+These drivers must be clearly separated and distinct in meaning.
 Possible drivers can be: